Botanical Gardens in New YorkBuy tickets now

 Brooklyn Botanic Garden

 The second-largest botanical garden in New York is the Brooklyn Botanic Garden.
 Located next to Prospect Park in Brooklyn, this garden is known for its colourful blooming cherry blossoms.
 The Brooklyn Botanic Garden consists of twelve different gardens, which contain many special places.
 Are you there in the spring?
 Then be sure to visit the Robert W. Wilson Overlook.
 Here you have a nice view of the pink cherry blossoms.
 If you’re visiting Brooklyn Botanic Garden with kids, don’t skip the Discovery Garden.
-Admission to the Brooklyn Botanic Garden is included with the New York Pass and New York Sightseeing Flex Pass.
+Admission to the Brooklyn Botanic Garden is included with the Go New York Explorer Pass or the All-Inclusive Pass, for example.

 How to get to the Brooklyn Botanic Garden